Jonathan and Martha Kent: After Birthright

-Following the "Final Crisis" storyline, Clark returns from the 31st Century along with a newly resurrected Conner Kent.
+Following the "Final Crisis" storyline, Clark returns from the 31st century along with a newly resurrected Conner Kent.
 Conner moves back in with Martha, finding a new appreciation for Smallville and the farm, following his death.
 This further helps to assuage Martha's loneliness, as she states that she disliked living in a "quiet" house.

-During the 2009 "Blackest Night" storyline, the body of the deceased Earth-Two Superman is turned into a Black Lantern, and goes on a killing spree through Smallville, culminating with the abduction of Pa's coffin from his grave, and the kidnapping of Ma by the Black Lantern Lois Lane of Earth-Two.
-The Earth-Two Superman declares that Ma and Pa will soon be back in each other's arms.
+During the 2009 "Blackest Night" storyline, the Earth-Two Superman is resurrected as a Black Lantern and goes on a killing spree through Smallville, culminating with the abduction of Jonathan's coffin from his grave, and the kidnapping of Martha by the Black Lantern Lois Lane of Earth-Two.
 While Conner and Clark deal with Earth-Two Superman, Martha is left to deal with the Black Lantern Lois, who chases Martha into the cornfield.
 However, Martha fights back against Black Lantern Lois, with the help of Krypto.
 Together, the two of them light the cornfield on fire, and Krypto temporarily severs Lois' connection to the Black Lantern Ring, allowing for Martha to survive.

-After "Blackest Night" and the destruction of New Krypton, Superman set out to walk across America to re-establish a personal connection with the human race, feeling that he needed to remember what it was to be human after his time on New Krypton and the loss of his father.
-When talking about Superman's recent emotional upheaval during his walk, Batman speculates that part of the problem is that Clark never really experienced personal loss prior to Jonathan's death (Krypton's destruction having occurred when he was too young to have any emotional investment in it), although he is confident that his friend will come through recent events.
+Following Blackest Night and the destruction of New Krypton, Superman set out to walk across America to re-establish a personal connection with the human race, feeling that he needed to remember what it was to be human after his time on New Krypton and the loss of his father.
+When talking about Superman's recent emotional upheaval during his walk, Batman speculates that part of the problem is that Clark never experienced personal loss prior to Jonathan's death (Krypton's destruction having occurred when he was too young to remember or have emotional investment), although he is confident that his friend will come through recent events.
 Later on, Lex Luthor briefly acquires near-omnipotent power and attempts to drive Superman mad by forcing him to experience the human emotions he believed the alien merely faked to blend in with humanity, only to become outraged when his probing of his enemy's mind revealed that Superman's defining moment of tragedy was Jonathan's death, as he could not accept that his enemy was raised by humans or had such a good upbringing compared to his own anguished relationship with his father.